icons8/lunacy-docs/docs/styling.md

 * Inner shadows
 * Blurs (Gaussian and background)

-They appear in the Inspector when you select an object.
-A combination of styling options applied to an object is called a layer style.
+They appear in the Inspector when you select layer.
+A combination of styling options applied to a layer is called a layer style.
 You can save layer styles for further use (read <a href="https://docs.icons8.com/layerstyles/" target="_blank">here</a> for details).

-You can apply styling options to all <a href="https://docs.icons8.com/objects/#introduction" target="_blank">types of objects</a>, except for technical ones (such as artboards, hotspots and slices).
-However, the only option applicable to group objects and components is the outer shadow.
+You can apply styling options to all <a href="https://docs.icons8.com/layers/#introduction" target="_blank">types of layers</a>, except for technical ones (such as artboards, hotspots and slices).
+However, the only option applicable to group layers and components is the outer shadow.

-In addition to the above, text objects feature typography settings, such as font, font size, line spacing, etc. Combined with the common styling options (or without them) they make up <a href="https://docs.icons8.com/layerstyles/#text-styles" target="_blank">text styles</a>.
+In addition to the above, text layers feature typography settings, such as font, font size, line spacing, etc. Combined with the common styling options (or without them) they make up <a href="https://docs.icons8.com/layerstyles/#text-styles" target="_blank">text styles</a>.

 The details about using each of the options you will find in the sections below.
 But first of all let us review some common things.

 ## Adding, deleting and managing styling options

-To apply a fill, border or any other styling to an object:
+To apply a fill, border or any other styling to a layer:

-1. Select the required object.
+1. Select the required layer.
 2. Click the + button next to the respective styling section in the Inspector.
 A row of controls appears.
 3. Use these controls to define the required styling parameters (see the demo below).